tek5030/tek5030.github.io/README.md

 # TEK5030

-Welcome to the resource pages to the cource [TEK5030 - Computer Vision](https://www.uio.no/studier/emner/matnat/its/TEK5030/)!
+Welcome to the resource pages for the cource [TEK5030 - Computer Vision](https://www.uio.no/studier/emner/matnat/its/TEK5030/)!

 Here you will find instructions on how to set up your computer with the software that is necessary in order program the lab exercises.